-The 4 times Klopp’s Liverpool lost a European first leg – & their response
+The five times Klopp’s Liverpool lost a European first leg – & their response

-Liverpool’s 5-2 home defeat to Real Madrid has left their hopes of progressing in Champions League hanging by a thread.
+Liverpool’s 3-0 defeat to Atalanta has left their hopes of progressing in the Europa League hanging by a thread.

-But Jurgen Klopp can still turn things around and progress into quarter-finals – if Liverpool can overturn a three-goal deficit.
-At the Bernabeu.
+But Jurgen Klopp can still turn things around and progress into semi-finals – if Liverpool can overturn a three-goal deficit.
+Away from home.
 Gulp.

-We’ve looked at the last four times Klopp’s Liverpool have trailed after the first leg of a European game to see how they fared in the return leg.
+We’ve looked at the five times Klopp’s Liverpool have trailed after the first leg of a European game to see how they fared in the return leg.

 Real Madrid (2021)